BehaviorTree/BehaviorTree.CPP/docs/tutorial_05_subtrees.md

 </root>
 ```

+For readability, our custom nodes are registered with the one-liner:

+`CrossDoor::RegisterNodes(factory);`

+Default nodes provided by the BT library such as `Fallback` are already registered by
+the BehaviorTreeFactory.

-It may be noticed that we incapsulated a quite complex branch of the tree,
+It may be noticed that we encapsulated a quite complex branch of the tree,
 the one to execute when the door is closed, into a separate tree called
 `DoorClosed`.